magneticio/vamp.io/content/documentation/tutorials/create-a-workflow.md

 ![](images/screens/v091/events_vampui_hello_workflow_1.png)

 ## Retrieve and filter events using the REST API
 Now we have a lot of events stored we can use the same REST API events endpoint to retrieve them.
 We can search for specifc events and filter for specific types and tags.
 You can try this out in Postman or curl by sending a GET request to the `/api/v1/events` endpoint, you can even do this in your browser.
-Use `?type=` or `?tag=` to search through events.
+Use `?type=` or `?tags=` (`generic` or `generic:specifc`) to search through stored events, it is not currently possible to filter for a specific value.
+See [using the Vamp API](/documentation/api/using-the-api) for details on pagination.

 ![](images/screens/v091/events_retrieve_events.png)